 - (1) Stresses beyond those listed under Absolute Maximum Ratings may cause permanent damage to the device.
 These are stress ratings only, which do not imply functional operation of the device at these or any other conditions beyond those indicated under Recommended Operating Conditions.
-Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability. - (2) Input terminals are diode-clamped to GND pin.
+Exposure to absolute-maximum-rated conditions for extended periods may affect device reliability. - (2) Input terminals are diode-clamped to (V-).
 Input signals that can swing more than 0.3 V beyond the supply rails must be current-limited to 10 mA or less.
-Additionally, Inputs (IN+, IN-) can be greater than V+ and OUT as long as it is within the -0.3 V to 6 V range - (3) Output (OUT) can be greater than V+ and inputs (IN+, IN-) as long as it is within the -0.3 V to 6 V range - (4) Short circuits from outputs to V+ can cause excessive heating and eventual destruction.
+Additionally, Inputs (IN+, IN-) can be greater than V+ and OUT as long as it is within the -0.3 V to 6 V range - (3) Output (OUT) for open drain can be greater than V+ and inputs (IN+, IN-) as long as it is within the -0.3 V to 6 V range - (4) Short-circuit to V- or V+.
+Short circuits from outputs can cause excessive heating and eventual destruction.